jamiemacdonald04/Kubectl-in-Kubernetes-Complete-Guide/Auth/kubectl-whoami.md

 # kubectl whoami (experimental)

-Kubectl is used to tell you who you are logged into and what groups you are part off
+The `kubectl auth whoami` command is used to get the current user and the groups that the user is part of.

 ## Command